-For years Kiya Survivors had been looking for a solution to the dilemma of where to safely house children with special needs who had been neglected, abandoned or abused.
-There we no facilities near to The Rainbow Centre that would accept children with special needs or had adequate staff or facilities.
-Faced with a number of children living in desperate poverty and suffering abuse, Kiya Survivors decided to open The Rainbow House.
+For years Kiya Survivors had been looking for a solution to the dilemma of where to safely house children with learning difficulties or disabilities who had been neglected, abandoned or abused.

-In early 2007 the mother of a family of six children at the forefront of our concerns died suddenly and unexpectedly.
+In early 2007 the mother of a family of six children at the forefront of Kiya’s concerns died suddenly and unexpectedly.
 The children had been living in conditions of extreme poverty, abuse and neglect.
-After the death of their mother, their father agreed that he was unable to look after them due to his problem with alcohol abuse and the high level of needs of his children; three of the six children have some form of special need.
+After the death of their mother, their father agreed that he was unable to look after them due to his problem with alcohol abuse and the high level of needs of his children; three of the six children had some form of learning difficulty.

 The home successfully supported over 20 young people and their families over the 13 years that Kiya ran the project and until they successfully re integrated the last of The Rainbow House children with a family member, in May 2020.